Goal: Enhance Virginia’s business climate for entrepreneurs and high-growth technology enterprises.

 Fast Growing Firms: Inc. 5000 Fastest Growing Private Companies, Inc. Magazine: http://www.inc.com/inc5000/list/2015/.
 Released in September.
 Population, U.S. Census Bureau.
 Population Estimates (legacy estimates): https://www.census.gov/popest/index.html.
 Released in December.

 Broadband Access: Data from the Center for Innovative Technology (CIT) and Virginia Information Technologies Agency (VITA) based on National Broadband Map.
-For a map of current coverage, see: http://gismaps.vita.virginia.gov/broadband/.
+For a map of current coverage, see: https://broadband.cgit.vt.edu/IntegratedToolbox/.
 Datasets for each year were taken from the spring submissions.
 Percentages of coverage are based on the total population in the study area (Census Blocks that are less than two square miles).
-Information in broadband map is based on provider claims.
+Information in broadband map is based on provider claims and may not reflect technology and bandwidth availability throughout a particular census block.